-We were delighted with the public interest in our masterplan exhibition proposals and received plenty of feedback during our first live event.
-In advance of our second Q&A event which is planned for 9th March, we felt it was important to publicise a summary of the feedback received and our responses to questions raised.
+We were delighted with the public interest in our masterplan exhibition proposals and received plenty of feedback during both live events.
+We felt it was important to publicise a summary of the feedback received and our responses to questions raised across those events.

 Current use of the site proposed for development